by KJ Marshall

 “Yo, pass me that blunt,” Dan said, still chewing the burger his friends had brought to him.
 “This is the best burger I’ve ever had from a fuckin’ gas station.
 This really is a tasty-ass burger.”
 He was talking with his mouth full.
 “My, GOSH, you guys!”

 “I made it myself,” Michelle chirped, as she choked out a cough.
-“Here.
-I’m good on that.”
+“Here.”

 “You do realize when you eat while you smoke, you’re totally ruining your high, right?”
-Julie had opened her backpack and taken out her adult coloring book and colored pencils, but she was half-ass listening to the conversation.
+Julie had opened her backpack and taken out her adult coloring book and colored pencils, but she had an incessant need to chime into the conversation whenever she deemed necessary.
 “Someone needs to send this fool back to smoker’s etiquette class.”

-“Don’t let her talk shit,” Michelle said.
-She was leaned back on her elbows, gazing into the reddening horizon.
+“Yea, puff, puff, pass and what not,” Michelle said.
+“Don’t take her shit.”
+She leaned back on her elbows, gazing into the reddening horizon.
 “She’s always just talkin’ shit.”

 “Y’all known each other for a while?”
 Dan was the newest member of their tiny circle.